 Kidney stones cannot be ignored.
 The primary reason for this is the fact that they have the potency to cause renal failure.
 Other dire consequences can also be brought about by neglecting kidney stones, which is why it is rather important that the condition is detected at an early stage so that management can be simpler and more feasible.
 Kidney stones can be managed by medications, adequate hydration or might require lithotripsy which is treatment by radiation.
 If the problem is detected at an early stage, it is entirely possible that the growth of the stone is halted and then the condition can be treated by conservative methods.

-In order to detect the problem at an early stage, it is necessary to be familiar with the symptoms that are caused by the condition.
+In order to detect the problem at an early stage, it is necessary to be familiar with the kidney stones symptoms.
 Most of the symptoms are usually passed off without giving them due attention.
 People tend to be of the opinion that these symptoms do not bear any significance and by the time they start to take their symptoms seriously, the stones have grown to a considerable size.
 Therefore, it is necessary that kidney stone symptoms are well known by people, particularly those who are predisposed to the condition.
 This includes those who have a family history of kidney stones, those with metabolic disorders, those who reside in warm climates and do not hydrate accordingly, those who opt for high content protein diet, and gout patients.

 Obese people also have to be rather cautious and alert with regards to the symptoms associated with kidney stones.
 The reason due to which it is essential to be observant is that if kidney stones are detected at an early stage, one can avoid a rather protracted and tiresome course of treatment.
 The details of the treatment will be discussed shortly.